jerrykhh/ig_follower/README.md

 ```

 ## Get Post liked user to CSV file
+> Instagram is changed it to Server Side Rendering (SSR).
+Please also install the requests-html package/

 ```
 -h, --help            show this help message and exit --username            Instagram Username